Mike Taylor (linebacker, born 1989): Professional career

 Taylor underwent surgery for a sports hernia in March 2013 and therefore missed the NFL Scouting Combine and the Wisconsin Pro Day.
 Taylor went undrafted during the 2013 NFL draft.
 Since October 7, 2013, Taylor has had tryouts with the Green Bay Packers, Kansas City Chiefs and Seattle Seahawks.

 On December 11, 2013, Taylor signed with the Seattle Seahawks practice squad.
 He was released on December 19.

-The Seahawks signed Taylor to a futures contract on February 10, 2014.
+The Seahawks signed Taylor to a futures deal on February 10, 2014.
 On August 11, Taylor was placed on the injured-reserve/waived list.